Four arrested for Parliament security breach booked on terror charges, say reports

 The incident took place on the anniversary of the Parliament attack when, on December 13, 2001, terrorists entered the Parliament complex and began shooting with AK-47 rifles.
 The attack had left nine people dead.

-On Wednesday, the police arrested four people in the security breach case filed at Parliament Street police station under Sections 153 (want only giving provocation with an intent to cause riot), 120-B (criminal conspiracy), 452 (trespass), 186 (obstructing public servant in discharge of public functions), 353 (assault or criminal force to deter public servants from discharge of their duty) of the Indian Penal Code, and Sections 16 and 18 of Unlawful Activities (Prevention) Act that deal with acts of terrorism.
+On Wednesday, the police arrested four people in the security breach case filed at Parliament Street police station under Sections 153 (wantonly giving provocation with an intent to cause riot), 120-B (criminal conspiracy), 452 (trespass), 186 (obstructing public servant in discharge of public functions), 353 (assault or criminal force to deter public servants from discharge of their duty) of the Indian Penal Code, and Sections 16 and 18 of Unlawful Activities (Prevention) Act that deal with acts of terrorism.

 The four accused have been identified as Manoranjan D and Sagar Sharma, who broke into the Lok Sabha, and Neelam Azad and Amol Shinde, who allegedly opened smoke canisters and shouted “stop dictatorship” slogans outside Parliament.